Group Counselling & Peer-Led Mental Health and Wellness Groups

 Open/Drop-In Groups:

-Love and Learn: Practical Skills for Building Healthy Relationships • Wednesdays, 11am-12pm
+Lust and Learn: Practical Skills for Building Healthy Relationships • Thursdays, 1:30pm – 2:30pm (Starting January 22)

 Are you ready to embark on a journey toward fulfilling and satisfying connections?
-At these weekly drop-in sessions taking place Wednesdays, you will learn about the essential practical skills that contribute to a healthy and vibrant sexual life and meaningful relationships.
+At these drop-in sessions, you will learn about the essential practical skills that contribute to a healthy and vibrant sexual life and meaningful relationships.

 Our facilitator will guide you through a series of interactive sessions, providing you with the tools and knowledge needed to navigate the complexities of intimacy and strengthen your relationships.
 Whether you’re single or in a partnership(s), this group is for everyone seeking to deepen their understanding of healthy sexuality and cultivate fulfilling connections.
 Come ready to learn and ask questions.
-Drop in for any topic that interests you.
+Drop in for any topic that interests you or come for them all.

 Topics by week: